windmill-labs/windmilldocs/docs/misc/2_setup_oauth/index.md

 - "Sign-out redirect URIs" `https://<your windmill's public hostname as configured in values.yaml>`
 - "Login initiated by" `App Only`
 - "Initiate login URI" `https://<your windmill's public hostname as configured in values.yaml>/user/login`

+### Microsoft

+Microsoft's Single Sign-On integration is supported by Windmill.
+Detailed steps for setting up Microsoft as an OAuth SSO provider will be provided in the upcoming documentation.

+### GitHub

+GitHub's Single Sign-On integration is supported by Windmill.
+Detailed steps for setting up GitHub as an OAuth SSO provider will be provided in the upcoming documentation.

+### GitLab

+GitLab's Single Sign-On integration is supported by Windmill.
+Detailed steps for setting up GitLab as an OAuth SSO provider will be provided in the upcoming documentation.